 Mynydd Baedan near Bridgend in South Wales.
 Mynydd is the Welsh word for mountain, and baedan is cognate either with baedd, a boar, or with baeddu, to thump.
 Two archaeologists claim to have traced King Athrwys's (Arthur's) grave near the altar of the small ruined Church of St Peter at Mynydd Baedan.Cadbury Castle

 Solsbury Hill, situated near Bath, Solsbury Hill was suggested by Geoffrey of Monmouth as the site of the battle.
 A study of the origins of place names and the associated etymology favours Bath as Badon.

 Cadbury Castle Hill Fort in Somerset, ringed by four terraced earthworks ditches and banks and associated with the legends of King Arthur, has also been suggested as a possible site of the battle.
-Around 500 BC an elaborate system of defenses was erected atop the hill, including upright wooden barricades.
-Excavation at and around the site have discovered artefacts the Iron Age, and the Roman and Saxon eras.
+Around 500 BC an elaborate system of defences was erected atop the hill, including upright wooden barricades.
+Excavation at and around the site have discovered artefacts of the Iron Age and the Roman and Saxon eras.

 The antiquarian writer John Leland first referred to Cadbury as the site of King Arthur's castle of Camelot.
 Modern archaeological excavations have revealed evidence of post-Roman/early medieval occupation on the hilltop.
 A substantial Great Hall measuring 20 x 10 metres was discovered and it was further revealed that the innermost Iron Age defences had been refortified, providing a defended site double the size of any other known fort of the period.
 It therefore does seems probable that it was the chief stronghold of a major Brythonic ruler.
 The castle stands close to the River Cam and the villages of West Camel and Queen Camel.